Planning Calgary now and for the next generation

 It’s important we conserve Calgary’s history, whether it’s our buildings or our spaces.
 Our Heritage conservation incentives and programs include tools and grants that encourage property owners to designate and conserve historical properties and spaces.

-Policies to enable BUILDING A GREAT CALGARY
+Policies and initiatives to enable BUILDING A GREAT CALGARY

 6. Supporting growth in Calgary’s existing, new and industrial communities